Marcy G. Baysinger

 Marcy graduated from the University of New Mexico with a BS in Elementary Education in 1980 and earned a Master of Arts in Special Education in 1983.
 She worked as a special education teacher in the Albuquerque Public Schools and the Cherry Creek District in Denver from 1981 until 1989.
 With her background in special education, Marcy is well suited to understand the needs of disabled clients.
 She earned her Juris Doctor degree from the University of Denver School of Law in 1988.
 She was admitted to the Colorado Bar in 1989 and to the New Mexico Bar in 1994.

-Marcy serves on the board of directors for the Alzheimers Association New Mexico chapter and the New Mexico Guardianship Association.
+Marcy serves on the board of directors for the New Mexico Guardianship Association.
 She has a Martindale-Hubbell® AV Preeminent™ Rating.